 Reasons why your PR project strategy needs an Agile approach

-The business landscape also reveals growing application of the Agile approach, which shouldn’t come as a surprise because of the methodology’s advantages.
-One of the reasons to review projects progressively is because hardly any significant project is ever 100% successful when it is reviewed only at completion.
+The business landscape also reveals the growing application of the Agile approach, which shouldn’t be a surprise because of the methodology’s advantages.
+One of the reasons to review projects progressively is that hardly any significant project is ever 100% successful when it is reviewed only at completion.
 Therefore, it is better to detect those reasons for potential problems than find out at the end of the project.

 Problems encountered in traditional project management